-The North American Menopause Society (NAMS) reports that an estimated 6,000 US women reach menopause each day, which translates to over 2 million women every year.
-The average age of natural menopause, which is the point of a woman’s last menstrual period, is 51.4.
+The North American Menopause Society reports that an estimated 6,000 U.S. women reach menopause each day, which translates to over 2 million women every year.

-The Women’s Health Initiative study, which followed 16,608 women being given hormone replacement therapy (HRT), discovered a high risk of breast cancer, coronary heart disease and stroke from the use of these drugs.
-As a result, more and more women today are seeking the use of natural remedies for menopause symptoms such as hot flashes, night sweats, migraine headaches, anxiety, fatigue, and insomnia.
+The Women’s Health Initiative study, which followed 16,608 women being given hormone replacement therapy in menopause, discovered a high risk of heart disease and stroke from the use of these drugs.
+As a result, more and more women today are seeking the use of natural remedies for menopause symptoms such as insomnia and sleeplessness, hot flashes, night sweats, migraine headaches, anxiety and fatigue.

-One study supporting vitamin E is from the University of Iran, published in Gynecologic and Obstetric Investigation in 2007.
+One study supporting vitamin E comes from the University of Iran, published in Gynecologic and Obstetric Investigation.
 400 IU of vitamin E in a softgel cap was given to the participants daily for four weeks.
 A diary was used to measure hot flashes before the study and at the end.
 The researchers concluded that vitamin E is effective and is a recommended treatment for hot flashes.